The ancient Hawaiians named each place purposefully.

 Let’s look at two examples of places that have been given different names on Maui.

-First, Oneloa is the true Hawaiian name for what we know as Big Beach or Makena Beach.
+First, Oneloa is the true Hawaiian name for what we know as Big Beach or Makena Beach, featured above.
 Oneloa literally means long sand, but, in true Hawaiian fashion, there is more meaning.
 The first part of the name, ONE, also means to polish or is a poetic name for a certain parcel of land.
 LOA can mean excessive, stretch, or lengthen.

 Whereas, MAKE in Makena means dead.
 So, Makena can mean to wail for death or joy.
 Well, we certainly can wail for joy when we arrive at Oneloa and all its beauty.